MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/about/index.md

 title: About me
 ---
 ## New Job
-I have just been hired as an Assistant Professor of Biology at Skyline College!
-See you in the Fall!
+I am currently Assistant Professor of Biology at Skyline College!
+I'll be teaching BIOL 101 (Our Biological World) and BIOL 215 (Organismal Biology) in the Spring.

 ## Research Interests
 <img src="/images/azollaprelim.jpg" alt="CCPG Azolla Project" style="width:700px">